 The main difference between Tums and Pepcid is their mechanism of action.

-- Tums is an antacid that neutralizes stomach acid immediately.
+- what is Tums?
+Tums is an antacid that neutralizes stomach acid immediately.

-- Pepcid is an H2 blocker that reduces acid production over time.
+- what is Pepcid?
+Pepcid is an H2 blocker that reduces acid production over time.

 In simple words, Tums works instantly but for a short time, while Pepcid works slower but lasts longer.